Editor’s tip: you can explore the different types of usability tests in more detail and learn how to combine them in our usability testing guide.

 Here are five tips to get the most out of your tests:

 - Run website usability tests early on, particularly if you’re planning to redesign your website, and test users’ reactions and interactions with your prototype in its early stages

 - Test usability regularly to ensure that everything on your site works the way you intended it—especially product and check-out pages

 - If there are multi-step functions on your site (for example, browse + add to cart + check out), run task-based usability tests to make sure processes are simple, and to make sure the path from point A to point B is clear and easy to navigate

 - Monitor your sales funnel and the customer journey.
 Use testing to learn your users’ behavior patterns—how they move on a particular page, how they navigate, how they accomplish a certain task, etc.—and use what you learn to make future decisions

-- Use feedback polls and on-site surveys in combination with usability testing to learn what users love or hate about certain functions (and why), find out what they think is missing from your site, and get their suggestions on new (or old) features
+- Use on-site surveys in combination with usability testing to learn what users love or hate about certain functions (and why), find out what they think is missing from your site, and get their suggestions on new (or old) features

 In Hotjar, set up surveys on any page(s) you want to investigate further.
 You can ask current visitors who they are, why they are abandoning the page, or what they think of the website itself: